cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 OpEx (operation expenditures) such as electricity to solve mathematical puzzles securing the network (see [here](#capex)).
 That means, there is always an intrinsic cost for miners in mining regardless of its success.
-In case of a fork, miners therefore always allocate their resource (equipment) to the chain that they believe is correct in order to get incentives for compensating the intrinsic costs in mining.
+In case of a fork, miners therefore always allocate their resources (equipment and power) to the chain that they believe is correct in order to get incentives for compensating the intrinsic costs in mining.

-In the contrary, in PoS-based systems without mining, during an ideal execution, for creating a fork only costs, masternodes actually do not incur intrinsic costs, other than roughly some block validation and signing cost.
+To the contrary, in PoS-based systems without mining, during an ideal execution for creating a fork, masternodes do not incur intrinsic costs, other than  some block validation and signing cost.
 As a result, there’s an inherent problem of the masternode having no downside to staking both forks.
 Therefore, there are actually two issues in the original design of PoS.
 On one hand, for any